Skip to content

 Grooming

-Sphynx cats don’t have fur, but they do have a downy covering.
-Their skin has the texture of a peach or chamois leather.
-While they don’t have hair to groom, they will need their skin wiped with a damp cloth once a week.
+Sphynx cats may seem low maintenance because of their lack of fur, but it’s actually the opposite.
+They have a downy covering, and their skin has the texture of a peach or chamois leather.
+While Sphynx cats don’t have hair to groom, they will need their skin wiped with a damp cloth once a week.
 They’ll also need a regular bath to remove the body oils that are normally absorbed by hair.
-They can have more ear wax than other cats so make sure that their ears, skin folds, and nails are cleaned every week.
-All this means that they are quite high maintenance.

 Training